 Apple and berry picking time is here.
 Wellwood orchard is 1.5 m away.
 We highly recommend a visit.
+Sorry no dogs allowed at local orchards.
 Wonderful views and great products.

 Ditch the tent and stay dry and bug free.